-When to see your doctor
+When to see a doctor about abrasions

-You should take your child to the doctor if:
+You should take your child to your GP or a hospital emergency department if:

 - the abrasion is deep and doesn’t stop bleeding, even when you apply firm pressure